 Read A Section: Macau

-In virtual meetings with civil society representatives, religious leaders, and nongovernmental organizations, representatives from the U.S. Consulate General Hong Kong and Macau stressed the importance of religious diversity and religious freedom and discussed religious communities’ relations with their coreligionists on the mainland and in Hong Kong.
+In meetings with religious leaders and civil society representatives, representatives from the U.S. Consulate General stressed the importance of religious freedom and tolerance for all religious groups and discussed religious communities’ relations with their coreligionists on the mainland and in Hong Kong.

 Section I. Religious Demography

-The U.S. government estimates the total population at 630,000 (midyear 2021).
-According to a 2015 estimate by the research group Association of Religion Data Archives, 48.1 percent of the population are folk religionists, 17.3 percent Buddhist, 11 percent Taoist, 4.5 percent Catholic, 2.5 percent other Christian, 1.2 percent other religious groups (including Hindus, Muslims, and Jews), and 15.4 percent nonreligious.
-The SAR Government Information Bureau 2021 yearbook states the majority of the population practices Buddhism or Chinese folk religions.
-The yearbook does not provide an estimate for Buddhists, but it states they are numerous and individuals often practice a mixture of Buddhism, Confucianism, and Chinese folk religions.
-The SAR Government Information Bureau estimates 4.5 percent of the population is Roman Catholic, of whom almost half are foreign domestic workers and other expatriates, and 2.5 percent of the population is Protestant.
+The U.S. government estimates the total population at 611,000 (midyear 2019 estimate).
+According to a Pew Research Center 2010 estimate, 58.9 percent of the population are folk religionists, 17.3 percent Buddhist, 7.2 percent Christian, 1.2 percent other religions (including Hindus, Muslims, and Jews), and 15.4 percent unaffiliated.
+The SAR Government Information Bureau 2019 yearbook does not provide an estimate for Buddhists but states they are numerous and that individuals often practice a mixture of Buddhism, Confucianism, and Chinese folk religions.
+According to the yearbook, the majority of the population practices Buddhism or Chinese folk religions.
+The SAR Government Information Bureau estimates 5.2 percent of the population (approximately 31,700 individuals) are Roman Catholics, of whom more than half are foreign domestic workers and other expatriates, and 1.3 percent of the population (more than 8,000 individuals) are Protestants.
 Protestant denominations include the Anglican, Baptist, Lutheran, Methodist, Pentecostal, and Presbyterian Churches.
-Evangelical Christian and independent local nondenominational churches, some of which are affiliated with officially recognized mainland churches, are also present.
+Evangelical Christian and independent local nondenominational churches, some of which are affiliated with mainland churches, are also present.
 Various reports estimate the Muslim population at 5,000 to 10,000.
 Smaller religious groups include Baha’is, who estimate their membership at more than 2,000, and Falun Gong practitioners, who estimate their numbers at 20 to 50 persons.

 Section II.
 Status of Government Respect for Religious Freedom

-Under the Basic Law, the SAR government, rather than the central government of the PRC, safeguards religious freedom in the SAR.
+Under the Basic Law, the SAR government, rather than the central government of the People’s Republic of China (PRC), safeguards religious freedom in the SAR.

 Religious groups are not required to register to conduct religious activities, but registration enables them to benefit from legal status.
-Benefits include exemption from taxation (such as property tax, stamp duty, complementary tax [profit tax], and industrial tax) and receiving financial assistance from the government.
-Religious groups are required to register with the Identification Bureau, providing the name of an individual applicant and that person’s position in the group, identification card number, and contact information, as well as the group’s name and a copy of the group’s charter.
+Benefits include exemption from taxation (such as property tax, stamp duty, complementary tax (profit tax), and industrial tax) and financial assistance from the government.
+Religious groups register with the Identification Bureau, providing the name of an individual applicant and that person’s position in the group, identification card number, and contact information, as well as the group’s name and a copy of the group’s charter.
 Registered charities receive the same benefits as registered religious groups.
-Religious groups need to be registered separately as a charity under a similar or different name in order to provide charitable services.
+Religious groups need to be registered as a charity under a similar or different name in order to provide charitable services.

-The law states that religious organizations may run seminaries and schools, hospitals, and welfare institutions, and provide other social services.
+The law guarantees religious organizations may run seminaries and schools, hospitals, and welfare institutions and provide other social services.

 By law, religious groups may develop and maintain relations with religious groups abroad.